 Margin accounts and margin trading prove stocks can be liquid assets.
 In a margin account, a brokerage, platform, or investment bank uses the cash value of stocks as collateral.

 The lender extends a trader a line of credit they call margin.
-In exchange, the lender gets the right to sell the stocks if the borrower does not pay the margin.
+In exchange, the lender can sell the stocks if the borrower does not pay the margin.
 Margin accounts convert stock liquidity into credit.

 Margin accounts show banks and brokerages consider stocks liquid assets.
 Without stock liquidity and margin accounts, stock markets could not function.